stevegt/promisebase/ROADMAP.md

 x track down source of the multiple closes on file handles
     x figure out why we can't uncomment tree.go:178
-- move runContainer and most other pb functions into client library
+- write pit library
     - write test cases
+        - protocol parser and/or inotify lib first
-    - import client library into pb
+    - import pit library into pb
+    - `pb` is the cmdline utility providing an API for shell scripts
+    - move runContainer and most other pb functions into library
         - run the container in a goroutine with stdio via channels
 - spike network layer
 	- add daemon() to pb
 		- run daemon with `pb daemon`,